autowarefoundation/autoware-documentation/docs/contributing/coding-guidelines/ros-nodes/topic-message-handling/index.md

 In code above, `msg` is created by `create_serialized_message()` to store a received message, whose type is `std::shared_ptr<rclcpp::SerializedMessage>`.
 You can obtain a message of Serialized Message type by `take_serialized()` method.
 Note that `take_serialized()` method needs reference type data as its first argument therefore you need to convert `msg` type using `*`.

+!!!
+Note
+    ROS 2's `rclcpp` supports `rclcpp::LoanedMessage` as well as `rclcpp::SerializedMessage`.
+If [zero copy communication via loaned messages](https://design.ros2.org/articles/zero_copy.html) is introduced to Autoware, `take_loaned()` method should be used for communication via loaned messages instead.
+In this document, the explanation of `take_loaned()` method is omitted because it is not used for Autoware in the present (May.
+2024).

 ### 2. obtain multiple data stored in Subscription Queue

 Subscription can hold multiple messages in its queue.
 Such messages can be obtained by consecutive calls of `take()` method from a callback function at a time.
 Note that in a normal manner in which a subscription callback function is used to take a topic message, if there are one or more messages in Subscription Queue, the oldest one is taken and a thread is assigned to execute a callback function, which continues until the queue becomes empty.
 If you use `take()` method, you can obtain multiple messages at a time.